October 2, 2024

 4. Republican White House and Democratic House and/or Senate

-Based on what’s been shared in the media and by campaigns, we can imagine distinct differences as well some similarities across these outcomes, which we share in the table below.
+Based on what’s been shared in the media and by campaigns, we can imagine distinct differences as well as some similarities across these outcomes, which we consider in the table below:

-Across all four of these possible outcomes, we might anticipate some degree of civil unrest, distrust of election outcomes, spread of misinformation across social media and media platforms, and continued legal challenges in the courts to health and safety regulations intended to protect the public and specific groups.
+Across these four possible outcomes, we might anticipate some degree of civil unrest, distrust of election outcomes, spread of misinformation across social media and media platforms, and continued legal challenges to health and safety regulations intended to protect the public and specific groups.

 10 Things to Consider as You Prepare for an Uncertain Future

-Depending on where your organization operates and the type of work you do, the election outcome might have small or large implications for your organization’s work.
-We’ve developed a PowerPoint diagnostic tool to help you think through which aspects of your work may be impacted the most under different election results.
+Depending on where your organization operates and the type of work you do, the election outcome could have small or large implications for your organization’s work.
+We’ve developed a PowerPoint diagnostic tool to help you think through which aspects of your work may be most impacted under different election results.

 example slide